 This is highly effective if you are used to doing web analysis and know exactly what you’re looking for.
 It’s not that great if you’re just finding your feet in an analytics software.
 Bear this in mind if you ask your existing team to start using the new platform.
 You may need to invest in training to get them up to speed and using the tool comfortably.

-If you want to continue reporting on the same metrics as you used to in Universal Analytics your team may need to rebuild these reports.
-Include that in your planning if you have a bunch of various teams using Google Analytics for different reporting needs: marketing, social media, operations, optimisation, etc.
+If you want to continue reporting on the same metrics as you used to in Universal Analytics, then your team may need to rebuild these reports.
+Include that in your planning if you have a bunch of various teams or functions using Google Analytics for different reporting needs: marketing, social media, operations, optimisation, etc.

-To help build these reports, it’s even more important than ever to make sure that your data is collected in a meaningful way.
+I may sound like a broken record by now, but to help build these reports it’s even more important than ever to make sure that your data is collected in a meaningful way.
 Google Analytics 4 is more flexible but that puts more pressure on the person configuring it to make reports useful and avoid data overwhelm.

 Google Analytics 4 makes it easier to track users, even across platforms and devices